Iranian Journal of War and Public Health

 Rights and permissions

-Aims: This paper presents a review of the functions and roles of Passive Defense in strengthening non-offensive deterrence and reducing vulnerability.
+Aims: This paper presented a review of the functions and roles of passive defense in strengthening non-offensive deterrence and reducing vulnerability.

-Method: This systematic review was conducted to comprehensively gather related literature, spanning from the conceptual evolution of Passive Defense (2005) up to the year 2025.
+Information & Method: This systematic review was conducted to comprehensively gather related literature, spanning the conceptual evolution of passive defense from 2005 to 2025.
 No geographical or document type restrictions were imposed.
-Electronic searches were performed across three specialized databases (Web of Science, Scopus, PubMed), two general search engines (Google Scholar, Google), and Persian databases (SID, Magiran).
+Electronic searches were performed across three specialized databases (Web of Science, Scopus, and PubMed), two general search engines (Google Scholar and Google), and Persian databases (SID and Magiran).
 Furthermore, gray literature sources and manual citation tracing (forward and backward tracking) were utilized to ensure complete coverage of the literature.
 The study selection process followed the PRISMA framework.

-Findings: The literature review revealed that the role of Passive Defense in preventing and countering military surprise can be delineated across fifteen key axes.
-The most critical application areas identified in the scientific documents fall into four main categories that form the foundation of defense strategies.
-Moreover, the dimensions of Passive Defense in these studies are categorized into nine key sections, and the fundamental elements and components of Passive Defense, which specify the executive requirements, collectively comprise seven vital components.
+Findings: The role of passive defense in preventing and countering military surprise was delineated across 15 key axes.
+The most critical application areas identified in the scientific documents fell into four main categories that formed the foundation of defense strategies.
+Moreover, the dimensions of passive defense in these studies were categorized into nine key sections, and the fundamental elements and components of passive defense, which specify the executive requirements, collectively comprised seven vital components.

 Keywords: